Garden storage ideas – 10 practical ways to keep your backyard organized

 If your shed has to fit into a small garden space, opt for a slim design (good for positioning next to a garden wall or incorporating into garden fence ideas).

-3. Build an entertainment area with hidden storage
+7. Build an entertainment area with hidden storage

-Garden designers and architects say there’s been an increased appetite to build spaces in gardens that are used as a hybrid for entertaining and garden storage, linked back to a heightened awareness of the benefits of being outside for health and wellbeing.
+Garden designers and architects say there’s been an increased appetite to build spaces in gardens that are used as a hybrid for entertaining and backyard storage, linked back to a heightened awareness of the benefits of being outside for health and wellbeing.

-Converting outbuildings into party barns with hidden storage, exercise areas, pool houses and spas, is a big trend says Ben Holland of HollandGreen Architecture (opens in new tab).
+Converting outbuildings into party barns with hidden storage, exercise areas, pool houses and spas, is a big trend says Ben Holland of HollandGreen Architecture.

-4. Set up shelving within a potting shed
+8. Set up shelving within a potting shed

-Garden storage ideas – whether open shelving or hidden within a potting shed or she shed – are a great option if you are the owner of an impressive container garden, or are a keen gardener who appreciates having tools and outdoor essentials close at hand.
+Backyard storage ideas – whether open shelving or hidden within a potting shed or she shed – are a great option if you are the owner of an impressive container garden, or are a keen gardener who appreciates having tools and outdoor essentials close at hand.

-5. Install open shelving
+9. Install open shelving

 A cluster of simple floating shelves works particularly well in a shed or garden room.
 They add an element of interest that draws the eye, all while helping to keep floor space clear and tidy.